SamLubelskyImpel/setup-test/crm-api/README.md

 The test suite currently covers the following use cases:

-- Create lead endpoint sends event to WBNS
+- Create lead endpoint sends event to INS
-- Create activity endpoint sends event to WBNS
+- Create activity endpoint sends event to INS

 ## License